-The task service describes the service that handles task.
+The TaskService resource describes the service that handles task operations.
 It contains a resource collection of zero or more Task resources.
-The Task resource describes a long-running operation that is spawned when a request takes longer than a few seconds, such as when a service is instantiated.
+Each Task resource describes a long-running operation that is spawned when a request takes longer than a few seconds, such as when a service is instantiated.